Sub-universal variational circuits for combinatorial optimization problems

 \subsection{Other random graphs}

 Lastly, we assessed the performance of the algorithms on some other popular random graphs from network theory.
 First, the Barabasi-Albert model is a technique for generating ``scale-free'' networks that mimic human-made networks such as the Internet.
 It uses a mechanism called \textit{preferential attachment} whereby new nodes are added to the graph with connections to existing nodes that exist probabilistically, weighted by how many connections each node currently has.
-The graph in \cref{fig:graphs} the left was created starting with two connected nodes.
+The graph in \cref{fig:graphs} on the left was created starting with two connected nodes.

-An Erdos-Renyi graph is one where each potential edge is added with some fixed and independent probability $p$.
+An Erdős–Rényi graph is one where each potential edge is added with some fixed and independent probability $p$.
 Here, and in \cref{fig:graphs}, we have chosen $p=\frac12$, which you can intuit as a complete graph with roughly half the edges removed.

 In Table \ref{tab:ba_performance}, the performance of the algorithms is presented for a Barabasi-Albert graph on $n=20$ nodes.
-In this case, Reduced PAOA is a clear winner with the other variants of PAOA falling slightly behind on all metrics.
-Again, QAOA seems to struggle using the same meta-heuristics.
+In this case, Reduced PAOA is a clear winner, with the other variants of PAOA falling slightly behind on all metrics.
+Again, QAOA seems to struggle to use the same meta-heuristics.

-The last detailed comparison appears in Table \ref{tab:er_performance}, where the performance of all algorithms is shown for an Erdos-Renyi graph on $n=20$ nodes.
+The last detailed comparison appears in Table \ref{tab:er_performance}, where the performance of all algorithms is shown for an Erdős–Rényi graph on $n=20$ nodes.
 The results bear a resemblance to the complete graph, whereby all algorithms achieve a reasonably high approximation ratio.
 However, Reduced PAOA appears to be the most reliable, though it did not find the absolute optimal solution.

 As in Figure \ref{fig:paoa_ratio_2reg} from Section \ref{sec:reg_graphs}, we test the continued performance of PAOA on much larger graphs.
 In Figure \ref{fig:paoa_ratio_ba}, the results again demonstrate a reliable improvement over random guessing on a different class of random graphs.